 Communications Forum Plenary The November 2007 Forum passed a Special Motion to address the resourcing shortage at the CFIA Fertilizer Section.
-Passed by Forum members regulation guides have been revised, as per the CFIA SAP.
-Several organizations have sent a letter to the President of the CFIA and a response has been received stating that the CFIA is working to address the shortage Administration and Future of the Forum Forum Plenary Path Forward for CFPF CFPF Executive will spearhead an initiative for funding a permanent consultative body for fertilizer, including consideration for partnering with the National Forum on Seed.
-In the interim, CFI will provide for minimum maintenance of the web site, and an occasional Executive conference Approved During the National Forum in November, participants expressed a There is a willingness to keep CFPF going call, and organizing a conference for November 2008.
+Passed by Forum members processes to be reconsidered after the bulk of the registration and regulation guides have been revised, as per the CFIA SAP.
+Several organizations have sent a letter to the President of the CFIA and a response has been received stating that the CFIA is working to Administration and Future of the Forum Forum Plenary Path Forward for CFPF CFPF Executive will spearhead an initiative for funding a permanent consultative body for fertilizer, including consideration for partnering with the National Forum on Seed.
+In the interim, CFI will provide for minimum maintenance of the web site, and an occasional Executive conference Approved address the shortage During the National Forum in November, participants expressed a There is a willingness to keep CFPF going call, and organizing a conference for November 2008.
 Working Group Reports All WG Approval of CFPF Working Group Reports during CFPF National meeting in November Strong support from National Forum Members of the CFPF have expressed strong support for the work and recommendations of the five working groups.